-Based on public comment, information gathered to-date, and previous PC and CC direction, staff is seeking feedback on the proposed additional scope for the fiscal impact analysis and Council endorsement of the revised project schedule.
-With Council's general direction to proceed and feedback on the following questions, staff will finalize the scope for additional analysis.
+Based on public comment, information gathered to-date, and previous PC and CC direction, staff sought feedback from City Council on the proposed additional scope for the fiscal impact analysis, revised project schedule, any direction to draft "narrowed bookend" alternatives, and their openness on the future option to phase Planned Action Ordinances.
+At the April 6, 2021 Council study session the following direction was provided based on the below questions.

-Discussion Questions:
+Discussion Questions and Council Direction: